tbellembois/gochimitheque/README.md

 ```

 5. Copy your https certificate `crt` and `key` files in `/data/docker-nginx/nginx-auth/certs/`.
 Your certificate *must* contain the certification chain.
+They *must* be named `chimitheque.crt` and `chimitheque.key`.

 6. If upgrading from a previous version copy the `chimitheque.sqlite` file in `/data/docker-chimitheque/chimitheque-db/`.

-7. Configure Nginx, edit the `/data/docker-nginx/nginx-templates/default.conf.template` file.
-The sections to edit are spotted with the `# CONFIGURE:` string.

-8. Build the keycloak image:
+7. Build the keycloak image:
 ```bash
 docker compose build
 ```

-9. Pull the other images:
+8. Pull the other images:
 ```bash
 docker compose pull
 ```

-10. Start up and wait a moment (it can take several minutes for the containers to start the first time):
+9. Start up and wait a moment (it can take several minutes for the containers to start the first time):
 ```bash
 docker compose up -d
 ```